 What's more, if more than one of you is going online simultaneously, it's vital that you've got a strong wireless connection throughout the house.

-To help you ensure you know what to consider when signing up for a broadband package that's right for your family, below we've summarised some of the key factors you need to consider.
-It should detail everything you need to help you find the right package for your requirements.
+To help you sign up for a broadband package that's right for your family, we've summarised some of the key factors you need to consider.

 With home PCs, laptops and games consoles being used by all members of the family, often at the same time, broadband for families has a lot of demands to fulfil.

-If you are running more than one device on your broadband connection - and who isn't these days? - wireless broadband is the option for you.
+If you're running more than one device on your broadband connection — and who isn't these days? — wireless broadband is mandatory.
 Most ISPs now include free wireless routers with their packages as standard.

-Compare all wireless broadband packages suitable for families here wireless broadband
+Compare all wireless broadband packages suitable for families now.

-It is worth noting that the more devices using the broadband connection at once, the slower the overall download speed becomes.
-Hence, packages that offer higher speeds are the ones to look for if your family is interested in downloading lots of music, playing games over the internet and watching IPTV.
+It's worth noting that the more devices using the broadband connection at once, the slower the overall download speed becomes.
+Hence, packages that offer higher speeds are the ones to look for if your family downloads lots of music, plays games over the internet and watches IPTV.

 See our fast broadband page to compare fast broadband packages suitable for families.

-As well as higher speeds, you should consider the download allowance of your broadband package too.
-To this end, you would do well to look over ISPs who offer unlimited downloads with their broadband products.
+As well as higher speeds, you should consider the download allowance of your broadband package, too.
+Your best bet is to look for broadband deals with unlimited downloads.

-When it comes to "unlimited downloads", it is important to note that some ISPs have fair usage policies attached to prevent a minority of heavy users taking up all the bandwidth and slowing the connection for other users at peak times.
+When it comes to 'unlimited downloads', it's important to note that some ISPs have fair usage policies attached to prevent a minority of heavy users taking up all the bandwidth and slowing the connection for other users at peak times.

-Be sure and have a look at the terms and conditions of each package so that you fully understand what you are signing up for.
+Be sure and have a look at the terms and conditions of each package so that you fully understand what you're signing up for.

 Compare all unlimited broadband deals suitable for families here.

-Another way providers help keep your kids safe is by allowing you to limit the time your child is on the internet, as well as offering to email you reports which list the websites that your child has visited.
+Another way providers help keep your kids safe is by allowing you to limit the time your child is on the internet, as well as offering to e-mail you reports which list the websites your child has visited.

-There a couple of pitfalls with this though, in that you have to update the software regularly.
-You are also relying on the manufacturer of the software you have bought to decide what is unsuitable for your children.
+There a couple of pitfalls with this, though, in that you have to update the software regularly.
+You're also relying on the manufacturer of the software you've bought to decide what's unsuitable for your children.

 ISPs can provide very comprehensive family protection.
 But although you can find a plethora of software to help, you should be careful not to rely solely on them.

-No matter how good they are, measures such as these cannot be 100 per cent safe.
-If you’re worried about your children then the best way to protect them is to supervise them as much as possible, and try to get the whole family to be as careful they can.
+No matter how good they are, measures such as these cannot be 100% safe.
+If you’re worried about your children, the best way to protect them is to supervise them as much as possible and try to get the whole family to be as careful they can.

-To compare all family broadband bundles see our dedicated page broadband bundles
+To compare all family broadband bundles, see our dedicated page broadband bundles page.

 Enter your UK postcode to check which home broadband deals are available in your area: